 All local planning authorities are required to conduct a SHLAA under national policy.
-This Strategic Housing Land Availability Assessment sets out the borough’s housing land supply for the period 1 April 2017 to 31 March 2032.
-It updates the previous SHLAA published in April 2012.
+The Christchurch SHLAA data base and mapping is updated annually although we have not published a full report since 2017.
+The 2019 Christchurch Strategic Housing Land Availability Assessment identifies the potential housing land supply for (the former Christchurch Borough Council area) for the period 1 April 2019 to 31 March 2034.

 Christchurch SHLAA Report 2017

-As well as reviewing performance against the adopted Core Strategy, the SHLAA also forms part of the robust evidence base which will inform the emerging Local Plan Review for Christchurch and East Dorset.
+As well as reviewing performance against housing delivery targets, the SHLAA also forms part of the robust evidence base which will inform the emerging BCP Local Plan.

 Submitting new sites for assessment